Japanese Knotweed in Stoke-on-Trent

 Site Context

-A private residential property in Stoke-on-Trent with two Japanese knotweed stands, each approximately 2.5 m in height, located on opposite sides of the property.
+A private residential property in Stoke-on-Trent contained two Japanese knotweed stands, each around 2.5 m tall, located on opposite sides of the garden.

 The Issue